Hemimorphite: Properties, Facts and Photos

 the mineral hemimorphite

-Hemimorphite Crystal Properties
+Hemimorphite Physical Properties

 It can be found in several countries around the world, including on the Belgian-German border, Poland, the USA, North Africa, Thailand, Sardinia, Siberia, Austria, Namibia, Spain, Australia and England.